-This model takes advantage of modern-day social infrastructure to facilitate greater aggregation.
-Pioneered in the ‘90s, these business-to-business social networks had been the vision before the days of such crowd-sourced, consumer-leveraged networks as Facebook, LinkedIn or Twitter.
-Now, these networks allow aggregated sourcing and procurement processes to take place to increase an organization’s ability to save while simultaneously boosting value.
+This model has evolved over the years to take advantage of modern-day social infrastructure to facilitate greater aggregation.
+Pioneered in the ’90s, these business-to-business social networks had been the vision before the days of such crowd-sourced consumer-leveraged networks such as Facebook, LinkedIn or Twitter.
+Now, these networks allow aggregated sourcing and procurement processes to take place to greatly increase an organization’s ability to save while simultaneously increasing value.

-A global networked view of spend analysis, supplier geo-location risk assessment, performance benchmarking, buy-side leveraged categories, syndicated sourcing events for increased market exploration, supplier enablement—these are just a few examples of how old marketplaces have evolved to leverage existing investments in technology and in-house talent—which will further enable the next evolution in sourcing and procurement impact.
+A global networked view of spend analysis, supplier geo-location risk assessment, performance benchmarking, buy-side leveraged categories, syndicated sourcing events for increased market exploration, supplier enablement—these are just a few of the examples of how old marketplaces have evolved to leverage existing investments in technology and in-house talent—and which will further enable the next evolution in sourcing and procurement impact.

-But organizations and their strategies must evolve.
+But organizations and their strategies, as with anything today, must evolve.
 The business climate evolves and forces one to do things differently from a process perspective.
 And CPOs must be aware of that to fundamentally continue challenging themselves to uncover new value within a business—even when they may think they have exhausted every possible way to cut costs and add value.

-The first step in identifying whether you are at the next phase of procurement evolution is to take a frank assessment of your organization and ask, “Am I doing everything for my supply base or am I just thinking about the bottom line?”
+The first step in identifying whether or not you are at the next phase of procurement evolution is to take a frank assessment of your organization and ask, “Am I doing everything for my supply base?
+Am I thinking of that first or am I just thinking about the bottom line?”

 One procurement objective has not changed throughout the years: A top-down directive to identify savings and cut costs.
-But to prepare for the next procurement evolution, companies must understand that there is no one solution that can solve their problems or get all of a company’s spend handled efficiently.
+But to prepare for the next procurement evolution, companies must understand that there is no one solution that can solve their problems—there is no one-stop shop to get all of a company’s spend handled efficiently.
 For example, cutting headcount, a common practice in recessionary times, is often one of the fastest ways to cut costs.
 However, it does not always benefit the company in the long term.

 Organizations must understand what specific data they want to leverage continuously—and in which area of their business—to identify the best platform and strategy.
 Do e-procurement solutions work better for companies that want to identify indirect spend more than direct spend?
-Or does adoption of a spend management platform provide more flexibility and visibility beyond just requests for information or procurement (RFIs or RFPs)?
+Or does adoption of a spend management platform provide more flexibility and visibility beyond just requests for information (RFIs) or requests for procurement (RFPs)?
 Is there forward-thinking technology that provides even more of a holistic strategy beyond e-procurement and spend management combined?

 A new study by Deloitte Consulting LLP, “Charting the Course: Why Procurement Must Transform Itself by 2020,” reveals that procurement in the next decade “will alter existing assumptions and introduce emerging hazards.
 It will require additional skills, knowledge and tools to address entirely new challenges while solving current ones more creatively.
 And it will likely change the very core of how companies look at procurement as an organizational function and an overall company competence.”

-That’s a strong warning to radically change thinking.
+That’s a strong warning.
+Its advice: a radical change in thinking.
 Yes, lay the groundwork today, but don’t be satisfied with just mastering the basics.
 “The battles procurement will fight in 2020 will build upon the training and experience of today in preparing for this new world,” the report states.
 “Current procurement improvement programs can help build foundational capabilities, from category management to stakeholder engagement to leadership development.
 However, the fundamentals will just be a starting point for success in 2020.
 If we stop with traditional programs alone, procurement will go the way of the old wooden battleships, outfitted to fight wars that no longer exist.
 That is why we must stop thinking about procurement evolution as linear steps towards an ideal future state and start preparing to build a whole new set of capabilities.”

 Bill Michels, president of ISM Services, boils it down to anticipation: “Anticipate what is changing and stay ahead of your team, your company and your competition.”
-It sounds simple, but takes a lot of work and vision to achieve.
-The survival of purchasing and supply chain leaders, he adds, is dependent upon the ability to adapt to changing trends.
+Sounds simple, but it takes a lot of work and vision to achieve that success.
+The survival of leaders in purchasing and supply chain, he adds, is dependent upon the ability to adapt to changing trends.
 The job is complex and continuously changing, as the Deloitte study points out, and strategy, flexibility and execution are the keys to success.

-Today’s most successful companies do just that with their procurement.
-IBM’s “2013 Chief Procurement Officer Study,” conducted by the IBM Institute of Business Value, indicates that a direct correlation between companies with high-performing procurement organizations have had profit margins 15 percent higher than the average company and 22 percent higher than companies with low-performing procurement teams.
+Today’s most successful companies are doing just that with their procurement.
+IBM’s "2013 Chief Procurement Officer Study" (of 1,128 procurement executives at companies with revenues of $1 billion or more in 22 countries), conducted by the IBM Institute of Business Value, indicates that a direct correlation between companies with high-performing procurement organizations have had profit margins 15 percent higher than the average company and 22 percent higher than companies with low-performing procurement teams.